OXID-eSales/oxideshop-user-documentation/releases/releases-2018/oxid-eshop-610.rst

 ﻿OXID eShop 6.1.0
 ================

-Veröffentlichungstermin: 31.07.2018
+Release date: 31/07/2018

 -----------------------------------------------------------------------------------------

-Allgemeines
+General information
 -----------
-Der OXID eShop 6.1.0 wird als Compilation bereitgestellt.
-Diese enthält folgende Komponenten:
+OXID eShop 6.1.0 is provided as a compilation with the following components:

 * OXID eShop CE 6.3.0
 * OXID eShop PE 6.2.0